Zequez/logseq-vault/pages/Anger.md

 			- People being too hard on themselves when they don't live up to their own images of how others think they should act.
 				- We don't know who we are and we try to guess who we have to be in order to do the right thing and be happy
 					- We get lost in the process and beat the hell out of ourselves before we even know we are hurt
-		- Revealing the facts; confess everything you have hidden.
+		- Level 1: Revealing the facts; confess everything you have hidden.
+Un-tell those lies.
--
+		- Level 2: Honestly expressing feelings and thoughts -
 - ---
 -